billbudge/WebEditorFramework/examples/functioncharts/README.md

 ## Implicit and Explicit Functioncharts

 For very simple functions, we can specify that any open input and output pins will become inputs and outputs on the new function defined by the functionchart.
-Below, function 'a' is an implicit chained conditional operator, like we used for the signum function.
-The cond functions are arranged so that the inputs of the topmost one come before (y-order) the inputs of the second.
-The single disconnected output becomes the composed function's output.
+Below, function 'a' is an explicit chained conditional operator.
+The input and output pseudofunctions are arranged so that the inputs of the topmost one come before (y-order) the inputs of the second.
+The single  output becomes the composed function's output.

-If we set the 'implicit' property of the functionchart to 'false', then our composed function now has no inputs or outputs ('b').
-In this case we need to explicitly add pseudofunctions to specify inputs and outputs.
-In 'c' we add the pseudofunctions, placing them so that they appear in the correct order (y-order).
-In 'd' we need a pseudo-function to specify that the same input goes to both cond functions.
+If we set the 'implicit' property of the functionchart to 'false' and leave the 'cond' functions disconnected, then our composed function now has no inputs or outputs ('b').
+In 'c' we set 'implicit' to true.
+The 'cond' functions are placed so that the pins are in the correct order.
+In 'd' we create a slightly different parallel 'cond', with two outputs, and each case has two inputs.
+We need a pseudo-function to specify that the same value goes to both 'cond' functions selector input.
 In general, explicit functioncharts give more control over naming, ordering, and routing inputs, but for simple functions they can contribute to clutter.
 In these cases, implicit is preferable.

-In the diagram of simple functions above, all of the functioncharts are implicit, except where input pseudofunctions are needed to route the input to multiple functions.
+In the diagram of simple functions at the beginning, all of the functioncharts are implicit, except where input pseudofunctions are needed to route the input to multiple functions.

+There is one case where 'implicit' isn't allowed - recursive functioncharts.
+We'll see those next.

 <figure align="center">
   <img src="./resources/implicit_explicit.svg"  alt="" title="Implicit and explicit functioncharts.">
-  <figcaption align="center">Implicit cascaded cond (a), explicit empty function (b), explicit cascaded cond (c), (d) implicit parallel cond (d).</figcaption>
+  <figcaption align="center">Explicit cascaded cond (a), explicit empty function (b), implicit cascaded cond (c), (d) implicit parallel cond (d).</figcaption>
 </figure>

 ## Recursion and Iteration